If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 Auditors may query if the price for an apprenticeship for your staff is the same as for other employers.
 But before you rush to reduce the price of your own employee apprentices, look at your delivery.

-You may actually be putting in more time to provide the learning for your own staff.
+You might actually be putting in more time to provide the learning for your own staff.
 Quantify and cost this – the difference in price may be reduced as a result of the additional time you’re putting in.

 8. Provide evidence of learning activity

-If an apprentice completes one level of Functional Skills and then starts the next level up, ensure there is evidence of learning on the start date for the new aim.
+If an apprentice completes one level of functional skills and then starts the next level up, ensure there is evidence of learning on the start date for the new aim.

 9. Know the four tests auditors use for evidence of off-the-job training

-1. It is directly related to the apprenticeship – it can’t be non-relevant learning
+It is directly related to the apprenticeship – it can’t be non-relevant learning

-2. It teaches new knowledge, skills and behaviours – it can’t be repeating prior learning
+It teaches new knowledge, skills and behaviours – it can’t be repeating prior learning

-3. It takes place during the apprentice’s normal working hours
+It takes place during the apprentice’s normal working hours

-4. It does not include English and maths up to level two
+It does not include English and maths up to level two

 10. Get your off-the-job data in order